IRS Forms

 Public Inspection, Privacy, and Precision

 Form 8886‑T is subject to public inspection.
 That visibility is by design, meant to support oversight of exempt organizations.
+Note that checking the Confidential box on Line 2 only classifies the transaction type; it does not make the filed form confidential, which stays open to public inspection regardless of which Line 2 boxes you check.
 Write with care.
 Include exactly what the instructions require to be complete and accurate.
 Avoid casual references to privileged advice inside the narrative, and place privileged opinions in the attachment set only if you have weighed the risks and the instructions clearly require the disclosure.
 When in doubt, seek counsel.

 Why this shows up on Form 990